Exhaust gas: From burning coal

+Flue gas is that emitted from ovens, furnaces and boilers.

 Steam engines

 In steam engine terminology the exhaust is steam that is now so low in pressure that it can no longer do useful work.

 Main motor vehicle emissions

+Road vehicles produce a significant amount of all air pollution.
+Vehicles with petrol and diesel engines produce about half of their emissions from their exhaust gas, and the other half from non-exhaust emissions (tire and brake wear and erosion or disturbance of the road surface).

 NOx

-Mono-nitrogen oxides NO and NO2 (NOx)(whether produced this way or naturally by lightning) react with ammonia, moisture, and other compounds to form nitric acid vapor and related particles.
+Mono-nitrogen oxides NO and NO2 (NOx) (whether produced this way or naturally by lightning) react with ammonia, moisture, and other compounds to form nitric acid vapor and related particles.
 Small particles can penetrate deeply into sensitive lung tissue and damage it, causing premature death in extreme cases.
 Inhalation of NO species increases the risk of lung cancer and colorectal cancer. and inhalation of such particles may cause or worsen respiratory diseases such as emphysema and bronchitis and heart disease.